How dirt cones form on glaciers: field observation, laboratory experiments and modeling: Results

 \section{Results}

-In the field and 3D lab experiments, initially flat piles of granular media turned into conical structures (see Fig.~\ref{fig2}) after the bare ice was ablated by a thickness $z_\mathrm{ice}\gg e_\mathrm{t0}$ (far away from the structure).
+In the field and 3D laboratory experiments, initially flat piles of granular media turned into conical structures (see Fig.~\ref{fig2}) after the bare ice was ablated by a thickness $z_\mathrm{ice}\gg e_\mathrm{t0}$ (far away from the structure).
 Removing the grain cover showed that these \textit{dirt cones} consist in ice cones covered by a thin layer of grains (see Fig.~\ref{fig1}b).
-The 2D lab experiments and numerical simulations displayed a similar behavior: the cross section of the ice surface went from flat to triangular (see Fig.~\ref{fig4}b).
-Both in 2D and 3D, the evolution of the structure can be divided into two stages, clearly visible in the numerical simulation of Fig.~\ref{fig4}b (see also videos in Supp.
-Mat.): first, a transient regime which lasts until the flat region at the center of the pile disappears and the shape becomes conical (or triangular), then a stable regime in which the cone keeps growing while keeping a constant slope.
+The 2D laboratory experiments and numerical simulations displayed a similar behavior: the cross section of the ice surface went from flat to triangular (see Fig.~\ref{fig4}b).
+Both in 2D and 3D, the evolution of the structure can be divided into two stages, clearly visible in the numerical simulation of Fig.~\ref{fig4}b (see also video B in suppl. mat.): first, a transient regime which lasts until the flat region at the center of the pile disappears and the shape becomes conical (or triangular), then a stable regime in which the cone keeps growing while keeping a constant slope.
+It is visible in the film that the grain flow is not limited to avalanches at the surface but also takes place in the bulk of the cover layer.
 The quantities used in the following to quantitatively characterize the structure evolution are shown in Fig.~\ref{fig1}: $h$ denotes the height of the ice dome, $e_\mathrm{t}$ is the thickness of the grain layer at the top and $H=h+e_\mathrm{t}$ the total height.
 In the cone regime, the slope of the ice cone and that of the dirt cone differ by only a few degrees~\cite{drewry_1972}: in the following this difference will be neglected and a unique value $\theta$ is used.
 This value strongly depends on the nature of the granular medium: the measured values are displayed in Table~\ref{tableConesAngles} and range from 19\degree~for dry, low friction grains in the simulation, to 49\degree~for wet gravel in the field.
 Let us note that these angles are systematically lower than the repose angle of the grains by 5 to 10\degree.